analysiscenter/batchflow/docs/intro/pipeline.rst

         .add_namespace(mymodule)           # mymodule methods are now accessible within the pipeline .save_model("ResNet18", path='/some/path')     #Pipeline API
         .disconnect_from_mydb()            # a method from mymodule

+`before` and `after` pipelines are executed automatically when the main pipeline is executed (specifically, before and after it).

+However, take into account that when you iterate over the pipeline with `gen_batch(...)` or `next_batch(...)`, `after`-pipeline will be executed automatically only when the iteration is fully finished.
+If you break the iteration process (e.g. when early stopping is occurred or when exception is caught), you should explicitly call `pipeline.after.run()`.

 See :doc:`API <../api/batchflow.once_pipeline>` for methods available in `before` and `after` pipelines.